fideltfg/Pooling/README.md

 2: creat a prefab that you want to pool.

-3: In you script creat a variable to hold the prefab to be pooled.
+3: In you script create a variable to hold the prefab to be pooled.

 4: get a pooled instance of you object with the following code